← Articles·🌱 Beginner Guides7 min read

 • help distribute prasadam

-What they remember most is often not the size of the altar, but the consistency and warmth of the practice.
+What they remember most is the consistency and warmth of the practice.

 What not to do